Graduate Loan Programs

 - FEES: Up to 1.072% of the total amount of a Stafford Direct Loan is assessed in loan fees and is retained by the lending institution.

-- REPAYMENT: Stafford Loan repayment begins six months after the student graduates or ceases to be enrolled at least half-time.
-There will be several repayment plan options available to you.
+- REPAYMENT: Loan repayment begins six months after the student graduates or ceases to be enrolled at least half-time.
+There are several repayment plan options available to you.

 - AGGREGATE LIMIT: Graduate student lifetime limit for the direct loan program is $138,500.